googlefonts/glyphsets/GF_glyphsets/Latin/README.md

 Google Fonts Latin Character Sets
 ==================================

-These glyphset are still a work in progress.
+These glyphset are new, and production-ready, but are expected to continue to evolve in summer 2022 until they settle down for a few years again.
+Upcoming changes include:
 - "Minority" set still doesn't support indigenous latin transcript for Northen American languages.
 - We should define a number of speaker that draws the line between Core and Minority